pfin/claudesidian-mcp/README.md

 ## Troubleshooting

-- **Server not found:** Re-run “Generate MCP Config” in the Nexus settings tab; confirm the connector path matches your vault.
+- **Server not found:** In Obsidian, go to **Settings → Nexus → Get Started → MCP Integration** and click **Add Nexus to Claude**, then restart Claude Desktop.
 - **Pipes not created:** Ensure Obsidian is open for that vault; Windows named pipes use the `nexus_mcp_<vault>` prefix.
-- **Legacy clients:** Keep `claudesidian-mcp` entries if existing clients reference them; Nexus will serve both ids.
+- **Legacy installs:** If your config still points at `.obsidian/plugins/claudesidian-mcp/connector.js`, that’s OK as long as it’s the current connector.

 Enjoy building with Nexus!
-If you hit issues, open a GitHub issue on the Nexus repo with your OS, Obsidian version, and any console logs.
+If you hit issues, open a GitHub issue on this repo with your OS, Obsidian version, and any console logs.